-- 3.7.1 All members of the Strategic or Accountability Board are required to complete a Declaration of Interest form, recording details of any relationship or other financial or personal interest which might conflict with their duties to SELEP.
-This includes recording memberships of external bodies, undertaking outside work (voluntary or paid) with anyone who has or seeks to have, dealings with SELEP.
-They are also required to identify close family members who are also a SELEP representative, or has the ability to exercise significant influence over SELEP's agenda or activity. - 3.7.2 Copies of all declarations are retained by the Secretariat, and published on the SELEP website.
+3.7.1 All members of the Strategic or Accountability Board are required to complete a Declaration of Interest form, recording details of any relationship or other financial or personal interest which might conflict

+- 3.7.2 Copies of all declarations are retained by the Secretariat, and published on the SELEP website.
 All declarations are reviewed annually, in accordance with the Register of Interest Policy.
-However, each member is required to ensure that their declarations are up to date, and therefore notify the Secretariat of any changes midyear as soon as possible. - 3.7.3 Further, all Strategic and Accountability Board members (including substitute members) are required to declare interests at the outset of the respective meetings at which an item is to be discussed.
-Such declarations will be recorded in the minutes of the meeting. - 3.7.4 Where a conflict of interest arises at a meeting, the member may be asked to leave the room by the Chair whilst the item is discussed, and in any event will not be entitled to vote on the item, but may, with leave of the Chair participate in the discussion.
+However, each member is required to ensure that their declarations are up to date, and therefore notify the Secretariat of any changes within one month. - 3.7.3 Further, all Strategic, Accountability and Federated Board members (including substitute members) are required to declare interests at the outset of the respective meetings at which an item is to be discussed.
+Such declarations will be recorded in the minutes of the meeting. - 3.7.4 Where a conflict of interest arises at a meeting, the member may be asked to leave the room by the Chair whilst the item is discussed, and in any event will not be entitled to vote on the item, but may, with leave of the Chair participate in the discussion. - 3.7.5 A copy of the declarations of interest policy is available on the SELEP website